IowaDave/8266-Firmware-for-MakerBit/README.md

 [Table 5]

-With suitable instructions installed in their firmware, the MakerBit and the 8266 Companion can  work together on projects that neither one of them could execute standing alone.
+All that remains is to install suitable code on both the 8266 and the MakerBit.
 A set of code files is provided below by way of example.

 ### The Code Files